Code-Institute-Submissions/Simon-game-milestone/README.md

     * I opted not to include the Strict mode as some user enquired said that is fairly annoying to every time they got one tile wrong to start over.
     * 2 Alert boxes added to javascript code (when user gets sequence incorrect and when user wins the game) also sound added for when user gets sequence correct and when user wins the game a clapping sound plays.

-* Contact Form Page
+* Contact US section
-    * Basic Bootstrap contact form with Email API to forward the contact from the users to me.
+    * Links to Social media added in order for people to reach me.

 ---